How to Manage PTSD After Witnessing an Overdose

 Two people sitting on a couch with books

 Many people are scared to start alcohol detox because of the uncomfortable withdrawal symptoms.
-There’s no question that alcohol withdrawal is a tough process that can start within a few hours from your last drink.
-But it’s also important to know that many people have been through this process and are now living a sober life.
+There is no question that alcohol withdrawal is a tough process that can start within a few hours of your last drink.
+But it is also important to know that many people have been through this process and are now living a sober life.

 Medical detox is the key to a more comfortable and tolerable detox process.
 This type of program provides around-the-clock support to get you through withdrawal as safely and comfortably as possible.
 You can learn more about alcohol detox in Newport Beach by contacting Newport Beach Recovery Center.